PatrickEifler/kickoff/learn/yeoman.md

 navactive: docsyo
 title: Kickoff Yeoman Generator

+meta:
+  description: The fastest way to get Kickoff is using our yeoman generator.
+Find out about it here.

 next:
  - title: Get Kickoff
    body: Find out the other ways to get Kickoff here